X-SHIELD: Regularization for eXplainable Artificial Intelligence: Experimental setup

 \subsection{Models and optimization techniques}

-As base models, we use Efficientnet~\cite{tan2019efficientnet} and Efficientnet V2~\cite{tan2021efficientnetv2} architectures since they are the state-of-the-art image classification datasets in their complex versions (Efficientnet B7 or Efficientnet V2-Medium).
-However, since the aim of this work is not to optimize the performance but also to optimize the explanations, we have decided to use faster models in terms of training time to allow more comparisons, choosing Efficientnet B2 and Efficientnet V2 Small architectures.
-We also selected the two aforementioned models to check whether our study is not dependent on a particular model.
-We use Adam optimization technique~\cite{kingma2014adam} with L2 regularization for a $batch\_size$ of 32.
+As base models, we use Efficientnet~\citep{tan2019efficientnet} and Efficientnet V2~\citep{tan2021efficientnetv2} architectures since they are the state-of-the-art image classification datasets in their larger versions (Efficientnet B7 or Efficientnet V2-Medium).
+However, since the aim of this work is not to optimize the explanations, we decided to use lighter and faster models in terms of training time.
+We choose Efficientnet B2 and Efficientnet V2 Small architectures to check whether the study is not dependent on a particular model.
+We use Adam optimization technique~\citep{kingma2014adam} with L2 regularization for a $batch\_size$ of 32.
+To perform the experiments, we use a Tesla A100 GPU with 8 cores.

-For the generation of the LIME explanation, we choose to divide every image into 64 squares of the same size and generate 1000 different examples to generate each explanation.
-We set $\sigma$, a LIME variable that controls the weights of examples in terms of vicinity, to $8$.
-We generate 10 different explanations for each example to calculate the robustness metric.
-We chose $\lambda$ between 2\% and 20\% to evaluate the effect of this parameter in our experimental framework at low values.